 Forget your Crock Pot.
-We'll be cooking in a volcano.
+Guida has a better idea in mind: Slow cooking in a volcano.
 No joke.
-The most celebrated dish on the island of Sao Miguel is “Cozido das Furnas,” a pot of meat (pork beef, chicken, chorizo, blood sausage) and vegetables (cabbage, carrots, collards, potatoes, onions, taro) that is literally buried and cooked for about six hours deep in the steaming hot volcanic soil in Furnas Valley.
-We will shop for and prepare this meal, deliver it to its geo-thermal "stove" and later, savor every bite at nearby picnic tables.
+The most celebrated dish on the island of Sao Miguel, "Cozido das Furnas,” is a pot of meat (pork, beef, chicken, sausage) and vegetables (cabbage, carrots, collards, potatoes, onions, taro) that is literally buried and cooked for about six hours deep in the steaming hot volcanic soil in Furnas Valley.
+It is an excellent example of island ingenuity.
+Guida will guide us as we shop for and prepare this meal, deliver it to its geo-thermal "stove" and later, savor every bite at nearby picnic tables.

-For its small size, Sao Miguel is remarkably rich in history, culture, and diversity of flora, fauna, and even natural swimming spots.
-The island’s churches are an important part of its 500-year-old history, and we will climb the steps of the sweet chapel "Ermida Nossa Senhora da Paz” and take in breathtaking views of the ancient village of Vila Franca do Campo.
+For its small size of 290 square miles, Sao Miguel is remarkably rich in history, culture, and diversity of flora and fauna.
+Situated 950 miles from mainland Portugal, its people have learned to be self-sufficient and extremely resourceful.
+Since the first residents arrived 500 years ago, the island’s churches have played an important role in daily life.
+We will climb the steps of the sweet historic chapel "Irmida Nossa Senhora da Paz” and enjoy spectacular views of the ancient village of Vila Franca do Campo below.

-Azores Food Tour has chosen two of the island’s finest hotels for its guests — a charming, historic, boutique hotel in the city center and a brand-new, luxurious and stylish hotel in the resort town of Furnas.
+Guida has chosen two of the island’s finest hotels for her guests — a charming, historic, boutique hotel in the city center and a brand-new, luxurious and stylish hotel in the resort town of Furnas.
 Hotel Colegio is ideally situated within walking distance of the city harbor, shops, and restaurants.
 It has been recently renovated to include many modern updates, including wifi in rooms.
 The hotel’s name derives from its history as a school, where, coincidentally, AFT host Sandra attended kindergarten.Hotel Colegio's Website